XuchenSun/GameAI-based-on-GA/README.md

 Initialize lots of solution domin.

 *Step2*
-Evaluate the good solution domain, keep brilliant solution domin and delete terrible solution domin.
+Evaluate the all solution domain, keep brilliant solution domin and delete terrible solution domin.

 *Step3*
 initialize losts of solution domin from the brilliant solution of step2